Awesome 3 days in Budapest itinerary – Culture & relaxation

 Fisherman's bastion

-Openings hours vary so please check the official website
+• Openings hours: check the official website

 Day 2 - Parks, markets and thermal baths